Normal Vital Signs Chart

 When are Normal Vital Signs Charts used?

-These charts are used during medical examinations, emergencies, routine check-ups, and hospitalizations to track and analyze key health indicators like heart rate, respiratory rate, blood pressure, and body temperature.
+These charts are used during medical examinations, emergencies, routine check-ups, and hospitalizations to track and measure blood pressure and analyze key health indicators like heart rate, respiratory rate, blood pressure, and body temperature.

 How are Normal Vital Signs Charts used?